Quilting Terms |

 EXTRA CHARGES

-Some times extra charges may be incurred if any preparation work is required: squaring up, pressing, removing threads, repairing seams and any other preparation work.
-If Backing needs to be pieced, additional charges will apply.
+Sometimes extra charges may be incurred if any preparation work is required: squaring up, pressing, removing threads, repairing seams and any other preparation work.

-Here are some quick, simple notes everyone should know when preparing a quilt for longarm quilting.
+Below is some quick, simple notes everyone should know when preparing a quilt for longarm quilting.

-PREPARING YOUR QUILT FOR MACHINE QUILTING:
+PREPARING YOUR QUILT FOR MACHINE QUILTING

 Whether you're going to do the quilting yourself or you're leaving your masterpiece with us to finish, there are a few special things to consider.
 Here are some quick, simple notes everyone should know when preparing a quilt for longarm quilting.